RAF Matching

-Royal Air Force Matching or more simply RAF Matching is a former Royal Air Force station located 5 mi east of Harlow, Essex, UK.
+Royal Air Force Matching or more simply RAF Matching is a former Royal Air Force station located 5 mi east of Harlow, Essex, England.

 Opened in 1944, it was used by both the Royal Air Force and United States Army Air Forces.
 During the war it was used primarily as a bomber airfield.
 After the war it was closed in 1946.

 Today the remains of the airfield are located on private property being used as agricultural fields.

 History

 USAAF use

 Matching was known as USAAF Station AAF-166 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
 Its USAAF Station Code was "MT".

 391st Bombardment Group

 The first combat organisation, the 391st Bombardment Group, arrived at Matching on 26 January 1944 from Goodman AAF, Kentucky flying Martin B-26 Marauders.
 Operational squadrons of the group were: